-3.37.
-The identified housing provision for the local planning authority areas within the PfSH area is set out in Table 3 Housing Supply 2020 - 2036 below:
+3.36.
+The identified potential housing provision for the local planning authority areas within the PfSH area is set out in Table 3 Housing Supply 2021 - 2036 below:

-Local Planning Authority Total provision 2020 -36
+Local Planning Authority Total provision

+2021 23 - 36

-East Hants (part) 1,169
+East Hants (part) 1,177

-Eastleigh 8,335
+Eastleigh 7,469

 (including proposed allocations)

-Fareham 6,550
+Fareham 24 9,922

-Gosport 2,919

-Havant 8,822

 (including proposed allocations)

+Gosport 2,481

+Havant 8,529

+(including proposed allocations)

-New Forest (outside national park) 9,347
+New Forest (outside national park) 8,927

-New Forest National Park 688
+New Forest National Park 654

-Portsmouth 12,995
+Portsmouth 25 12,618

-Southampton 12,904
+Southampton 13,490

-Test Valley (part) 3,135
+Test Valley (part) 3,211

-Winchester (part) 5,986
+Winchester (part) 5,810

-Total 72,850
+Total 74,374

-Table 3 Housing Supply 2020 - 36
+Table 3 Housing Supply 2021 - 36

-3.38.
-As can be seen by comparing the assessed housing need to 2036 with the currently identified supply there is a shortfall of some 11,000 homes that needs to be addressed through the work identified in this SoCG.
-It is important to stress that this gap is split across the Portsmouth and Southampton housing market areas, the housing gap in the two individual areas will be considerably smaller, although it still needs to be addressed.
+3.37.
+As can be seen by comparing the assessed housing need to 2036 with the currently identified supply there is a shortfall of some 13,000 homes that needs to be addressed through the work identified in this SoCG.
+It is important to stress that this gap is split across the Portsmouth and Southampton housing market areas, the housing gap in the two individual housing market areas will be considerably smaller, although it still needs to be addressed.
 As work progresses through the evidence base leading to the Joint Strategy, and further progress is made with local plans, it is intended that this table is updated to reflect any changes in provision.
 To further aid the understanding of the geographical distribution of housing need and current supply, the tables are combined below:

-Table 4 Compar ison of housing need and supply 2020 - 2036 /
+Table 4 Comparison of housing need and supply 2021 - 2036